Barbenheimer: Comparisons and legacy

 Barbenheimer is an instance of counterprogramming, a marketing strategy in which a tonally different film is released on the same day as a major film to appeal to an underrepresented group.
-It drew parallels to the same U.S. release date of The Dark Knight (distributed by Warner Bros.) and the jukebox musical Mamma Mia! (distributed by Universal) on July 18, 2008.
+It drew parallels to the same American release date of The Dark Knight (distributed by Warner Bros.) and the jukebox musical Mamma Mia! (distributed by Universal) on July 18, 2008.
 It has also seen comparisons to the simultaneous release of the video game titles Animal Crossing: New Horizons and Doom Eternal on March 20, 2020, which prompted a similar online crossover phenomenon at the time.
 The trend also appeared with the series finales of the television series Nancy Drew and Riverdale, both of which aired on August 23, 2023, on The CW.
 Its success prompted studios to create similar events, including "Saw Patrol" (Saw X and Paw Patrol: The Mighty Movie), released on September 29, 2023, and "Garfuriosa" (The Garfield Movie and Furiosa: A Mad Max Saga), released on May 24, 2024, though these were met with more mixed results.

 Additionally, in July 2024, Universal rescheduled the first part of its Wicked adaptation to November 22 to avoid competing with Moana 2, placing it in direct competition with Paramount's Gladiator II.
 This prompted comparisons to Barbenheimer, with Paul Mescal, star of Gladiator II, referring to the pairing as "Glicked" and supporting a double feature.
 Boxoffice Pro projected that Wicked would top the box office, earning at least $100 million in its opening weekend, while Gladiator II was expected to earn up to $80 million.
 Although both films received generally positive reviews, their box office openings—$112.5 million for Wicked and $55 million for Gladiator II—fell short of these projections as well as the scale set by Barbenheimer.
 Conversely, Universal moved The Exorcist: Believer up a week from its intended October 13, 2023, date to avoid competition with Taylor Swift: The Eras Tour and prevent an "Exorswift" release schedule.
+Grand Theft Auto VI and The Legend of Zelda: Ocarina of Time (2026) releasing within weeks of each other in November, 2026, has been dubbed the video gaming industry's "Barbenheimer moment".